microsoft/Reactors/Web_Fundamentals_1/Part 2. HTML/parent_child_relationship.md

 * <h1> and <p> are siblings
 * <head> and <body> are siblings
 ```

-## Is it really required to indent HTML code?
+## Is it really required to indent HTML code

 It's not required, but it is _highly recommended_, and here are the reasons why: